 Sematext Synthetics is a solution that allows you to monitor your websites’ performance, APIs, SLAs, SSL certificates, and much more.

 Sematext Synthetics’ Browser monitor performs the following SSL certificate checks on all the certificates in the chain – the leaf, intermediate, and root certificates.

 - Certificate Validation – Check the validity of the SSL certificates of your websites.
 The monitor uses an actual Google Chrome browser to load your websites like your user.
 This will catch all the errors mentioned above and will alert you immediately before your end-user sees it.

-- Certificate Expiry – Check the expiry time of the certificates every day and alert you 28, 14, 7, and 3 days before the expiry.
+- Certificate Expiry – Check the expiry date of all your certificates every day and alert you 28, 14, 7, and 3 days before they expire.

 - Certificate Change – Check for certificate change every 10 minutes and alert you on detecting any changes, with a detailed change report.